Mohamed Agrebi

 Mohamed Agrebi (born 1961) is a Tunisian politician.
 He is the former Minister of Employment and Vocational Training.

+Biography

 Agrebi was born in Nabeul, Tunisia.
 He received a PhD from the University of Tunis.
 He worked as a university professor until he was appointed as Minister of Employment and Vocational Training in 2010.

+Personal life

+Mohamed Agrebi is married and the father of three children.